 Early dismissal from school requires a written request from a parent or guardian.
 Reasons for early dismissal should be limited to illness and/or family emergencies.
 The Principal will be responsible for approving all requests for early dismissal.
 All students will be dismissed from the front office.

 At no time may a parent pick up a student from the classroom.
 Parents must sign the early dismissal log located in the office.

-BEFORE SCHOOL PROGRAM
+AFTER / BEFORE SCHOOL PROGRAMS

-In response to a need for quality supervision and as an extension of our philosophy, Saint Benedict Academy offers a Before School Program.
-This begins on the first day of school and is operational when school is in session.
+In response to a need for quality supervision and as an extension of our philosophy, Saint Benedict Academy offers an After School and Before School Program.
+These sessions generally begin on the first day of school and are operational when school is in session, with the exception of early release days, where no After School Programming is available.
+Additional days when after-care may not be available will be announced in advance so that families can make appropriate arrangements.
+Please see the After School Program Handbook for most current policies and fees.

-Fees for the extended day program are invoiced at the end of each week through FACTS.
+Fees for the extended day program are invoiced weekly through FACTS management incidental billing.
+Families must have automatic payment set up.
 Payment in full is due one week after invoicing.